Skip to content

 How we prove the opposite

 Here in Climate Zone 2 the NCC’s minimum added ceiling insulation is about R2.5; we typically install to around R3.0 rather than overselling a number you don’t need.
 And we don’t push whirlybirds on commission.
-See exactly what your roof needs in climate zones & R-value for SE Queensland, and the honest take on whether whirlybirds are worth it.
+See exactly what your roof needs in climate zones & R-value for SE Queensland, and the plain-numbers take on whether whirlybirds are worth it.

 6